Nutrients Inside the Water Resource Recovery Facilities

 Expiration Date: October 4, 2027

-Too many nutrients entering waterbodies cause eutrophication, which can lead to harmful algal blooms (HABs) and have adverse impacts to aquatic life, causing problems in recreational, food and drinking water sources.
+Too many nutrients entering waterbodies cause eutrophication, which can lead to harmful algal blooms (HABs) and have adverse impacts on aquatic life, causing problems in recreational, food, and drinking water sources.
 Climate change can exacerbate these effects by intensifying drought conditions, lowering available oxygen, and increasing surface water temperatures.
-Additionally, severe storms can increase runoff and the transfer of nutrients from land to waterbodies.
+Additionally, severe storms can increase runoff and the transfer of nutrients from land to water bodies.

-At the same time, nitrogen and phosphorus can be limited in soils but critical for plant growth and food supply, and phosphorus is a non-renewable resource at risk of depletion.
-Nutrients recovered from the liquid stream (like struvite) are fertilizers, while nutrients "recovered" or "sequestered" in biosolids are also available as fertilizers through land application practices which serve the agricultural and water sectors.
-Additionally, the reuse of treated water from the WRRF may play an important role in not only providing moisture but also in providing needed nutrients.
+At the same time, nitrogen and phosphorus can be limited in soils but are critical for plant growth and food supply, and phosphorus is a non-renewable resource at risk of depletion.
+Nutrients recovered from the liquid stream (like struvite) are fertilizers, while nutrients "recovered" or "sequestered" in biosolids are also available as fertilizers through land application practices, which serve the agricultural and water sectors.
+Additionally, the reuse of treated water from the WRRF may play an important role in providing moisture and in providing needed nutrients.

 READ WEF'S OFFICIAL POSITION STATEMENT ON NUTRIENTS IN THE WATER RESOURCE RECOVERY FACILITIES